WeiLi-Alpha/ESP32_ADC_WebServer/README.md

 <img src="./ESP32_ADC_WebServer.png" width="400"/>

 Note:
-The ADC2 pins can not be used as ADC, it's likely due to some conflict with `WIFI.h` setups (wireless uses all the ADC2 pins).
+The ADC2 pins can not be used as ADC in this case, it's likely due to some conflict with `WIFI.h` setups (wireless uses all the
+ADC2 pins).

 ## References